-    The Insolvency Service has published a summary of its new guidance on pensions and bankruptcy.
-There has been some legal uncertainty, but that has now been resolved after an Appeal Court judgment in the Horton case that was published in October 2016.
+The Insolvency Service has published a summary of its new guidance on pensions and bankruptcy in England and Wales.
+There was some legal uncertainty, but that was resolved after an Appeal Court judgment in the Horton case in October 2016.

 Case 1) Already getting a pension

 If you are getting a pension income, from a final salary scheme or an annuity, then this will be taken into account when the Official Receiver calculates if you should make monthly payments (“an IPA”).
 This has always been the case and it hasn’t changed.
 You only need to read the other cases if you also have a pension that is not yet being paid.